dtinth/vscode-openai-codex-insert/README.md

-# fresh-extension README
+# insert-code-suggestion README

-This is the README for your extension "fresh-extension".
+This is the README for your extension "insert-code-suggestion".
 After writing up a brief description, we recommend including the following sections.

 ## Features